 Wooden frames had a poor image in the past, as UK-made softwood windows were often of low quality.
 However, we’ve learned from the Scandinavians and it’s possible to get UK-made windows with high standards of airtightness, built from homegrown, durable, untreated wood.

 If you’re on a tight budget, you can improve the performance of old windows instead of replacing them.
 A simple and cheap alternative is to add some form of secondary glazing, as well as thick well-fitting curtains.
-Secondary glazing could be an extra window, or a rigid pane, or just a plastic film.
+The best quality secondary glazing will be an extra window, but a rigid pane or even just plastic film could work well.

 The most advanced type of secondary glazing is to fit a new second window inside the existing one.
 This will often be cheaper than replacing windows altogether, especially where more restrictive planning rules apply.
-You could hire a local joiner to make them, or look for proprietary systems – for example from DIY stores.
+You could hire a local joiner to make them, or look for an off-the-shelf system in a DIY store.

 Rigid (or slightly flexible) plastic sheets are also usually available from DIY outlets.
-These can be stuck on, or held magnetically (to enable easier cleaning).
+Panes that are held in place magnetically are easier to clean.
 More advanced options could be a single pane in an aluminium frame attached on hinges or sliding runners, or perhaps an old window cleaned up and fitted inside the frame.
 There are also specialist films that improve the performance of glass by letting through certain wavelengths of light in only one direction.

 Clear plastic film (polythene) should be available from DIY stores.
-This is attached to the interior frame around the edge with double-sided sticky tape.
-It’s then heated it to make it first stretch and then contract (as it cools), to clear the wrinkles.
+You attach it to the interior frame around the edge with double-sided sticky tape.
+Then you heat it – which first makes it stretch but then it contracts as it cools and clears any wrinkles.
 It won’t last a huge length of time – probably one winter – but is very cheap.

 Planning and building control